-Linear Temporal Logic Linear temporal logic (LTL) has as its semantic models infinite sequences of states, which can also be seen as infinite words over a suitable alphabet.
+Linear Temporal Logic.
+Linear temporal logic (LTL) has as its semantic models infinite sequences of states, which can also be seen as infinite words over a suitable alphabet.
 We use Propositional Temporal Logic (PTL) to refer to the pure propositional version of LTL, for which a state is simply a subset of atomic propositions holding in that state.
-PTL formulae are constructed by applying boolean ("not" \neg , "or" \lor , "and" \land , "implies" \rightarrow , "is equivalent to" \leftrightarrow) and temporal ("next" \bigcirc , "eventually" \diamondsuit , "always" \square , "until" \mathcal{U} , "wait-for" \mathcal{W} , "previous" \bigcirc , "before" \bigcirc , "once" \diamondsuit , "so-far" \square , "since" \mathcal{S} , "back-to" \mathcal{B}) operators to atomic propositions drawn from a predefined universe.
-For instance, the formula $\square(p \rightarrow \Diamond q)$ is obtained by applying \rightarrow , \square , and \diamondsuit to atomic propositions p and q, saying that "every p is preceded by a q" or equivalently "the first p does not occur before the first q".
-The formula $\square(p \rightarrow p \mathcal{U}q)$ says that "once p becomes true, it will remains true continuously until q becomes true, which must eventually occur".
+PTL formulae are constructed by applying boolean and temporal operators to atomic propositions drawn from a predefined universe.
+For instance, the formula $\Box(p \to \Diamond q)$ combines two temporal operators, \Box (always) and \diamond (once), to say that "every p is preceded by a q" or equivalently "the first p does not occur before the first q".
+The formula $\Box(p \to p \mathcal{U} q)$ says that "once p becomes true, it will remains true continuously until q becomes true, which must eventually occur".
 In the literature, there exist two versions of PTL.
-One contains both past and future temporal operators (for example, in Manna and Pnueli's books [MP92, MP95]), while the other contains only future operators (for example, in Clarke $et\ al.\ [CGP99]$, referred to as LTL there).
-Although these two versions are equivalent in expressive power, past operators provide a more concise and intuitive way for constructing some specifications [LPZ85].
+One contains both past and future temporal operators (for example, in Manna and Pnueli's books [20, 21]), while the other contains only future operators (for example, in Clarke et al. [2], referred to as LTL there).
+Although these two versions are equivalent in expressive power, past operators provide a more concise and intuitive way for constructing some specifications [18].

-Every PTL formula can be translated into an equivalent Büchi automaton (but not vice versa) in the sense that each infinite sequence satisfying the formula corresponds to an infinite word accepted by the automaton [KMMP93, GO03].
+Every PTL formula can be translated into an equivalent Büchi automaton (but not vice versa) in the sense that each infinite sequence satisfying the formula corresponds to an infinite word accepted by the automaton [12, 7].
 As an illustration, we examine the Büchi automata that are equivalent to the two example PTL formulae described in the previous paragraph.
-The alphabet for both automata is $\{pq, p\sim q, \sim pq, \sim p\sim q\}$ (a set of four "structured" symbols).
-The Büchi automaton in Figure 1(a) is equivalent to the formula $\Box(p \to \Leftrightarrow q)$.
-From the initial state s_0 , there is no transition for $p\sim q$, ensuring that "the first p does not occur before the first q".
-The Büchi automaton in Figure 1(b) is equivalent to the formula $\Box(p \to p \ \mathcal{U} q)$.
-An occurrence of $p\sim q$ brings the automaton from s_0 to s_1 , where no transition is possible for $\sim p\sim q$.
+The alphabet for both automata is {pq, p~q, ~pq, ~p~q} (a set of four "structured" symbols).
+The Büchi automaton in Figure 1(a) is equivalent to the formula $\Box(p \to \Diamond q)$.
+From the initial state s_0 , there is no transition for p~q, ensuring that "the first p does not occur before the first q".
+The Büchi automaton in Figure 1(b) is equivalent to the formula $\Box(p \to p \mathcal{U}q)$.
+An occurrence of p~q brings the automaton from s_0 to s_1 , where no transition is possible for ~p~q.
 So, once p becomes true, it has to remain true until q becomes true.
-In addition, as s_1 is not an accepting state, either pq or $\sim pq$ must occur, bringing the automaton to the accepting state s_0 .
+In addition, as s_1 is not an accepting state, either pq or ~pq must occur, bringing the automaton to the accepting state s_0 .